 “We have a lot of very interesting places that are hard to get to — like a coral reef, the Taj Mahal,” she says.
 “Now even people with limited mobility will be able to see some of the most incredible, hard-to-access locations around the world.”

-Ready to “Explore a Working Dairy Barn” at the Canada Agriculture and Food Museum?
+Ready to “Explore a Dairy Farm” at the Canada Agriculture and Food Museum?
 Just follow these steps:

-2) Launch Google Expeditions, then search for: Explore a Working Dairy Barn.
+2) Launch Google Expeditions, then search for: Explore a Dairy Farm.

 3) Download the tour — it is now added to your library!

 4) View with or without a VR viewer.